surya-narayanan/surya-narayanan.github.io/art.md

 I will write movies here.
-If you watch them, message me.
+If you watch them, message me if you want to discuss any of them.

 1. Children of Paradise part 1, 2: This movie was the first pop movie I had seen in a while.
 I really enjoyed the character introductions- the people you'd least expect to drive the plot are later revealed to be protagonists.
 2. (Original Cast Album) Company: What got me into musicals